 I love potatoes!
 And so does the rest of my family.
 My husband grew up in Wisconsin, in a "meat and potatoes" household, so he still requests potatoes with many of our meals.
-This recipe is a fun way to add variety into your potato menu.
+This recipe is a fun way to add variety to your potato menu.
 Cheesy garlic hasselback potatoes are super simple to make, but they look so impressive!
-They are easy enough for a weeknight meal, and beautiful enough to for the holidays.
+They are easy enough for a weeknight meal, and beautiful enough for the holidays.

 What Are Hasselback Potatoes?

 Take a regular baking potato, cut thin slices almost all the way through, and roast it with butter, and you have yourself a Hasselback potato.

 These potatoes were invented in 1953 at a Swedish restaurant called Hasselbacken.
 Patrons loved these potatoes and they quickly became popular around the world!